Amilinda

 Amilinda sits on East Wisconsin Avenue in downtown Milwaukee, operating in the tier of serious destination restaurants that reward advance planning.
-The kitchen draws from a tradition of Iberian-influenced technique applied to regional Midwestern ingredients, placing it in a peer set defined more by culinary precision than by local name recognition.
+The kitchen draws from a tradition of Iberian-influenced technique applied to regional Midwestern ingredients, placing it in a comparable set defined more by culinary precision than by local name recognition.

+Amilinda is a restaurant in downtown Milwaukee serving Spanish and Portuguese inspired cuisine, with an average price around $60 per person.
 Downtown Milwaukee's East Wisconsin Avenue corridor carries the architectural confidence of a city that built its identity on industry and commerce.
 The street-level presence of 315 E Wisconsin Ave drops you into that civic fabric before any dish arrives: the kind of address that says restaurant of intent rather than restaurant of occasion.
 Amilinda occupies that position in Milwaukee's serious dining tier, a tier that has grown more legible over the past decade as the city's food scene separated into neighborhood casual on one end and destination-grade precision dining on the other.

 Where Milwaukee's Destination Dining Sits Right Now